aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

-Gets or sets a value indicating whether the gridlines are visible.Default is true.
+a value indicating whether the gridlines are visible.Default is true.

 **Returns:**
 boolean